Captives and Other Risk-Financing Options

-- There were 250 risk retention groups (RRGs) at year-end 2013, down from 261 from a year earlier, according to the Risk Retention Reporter.
-There were 10 new RRGs and 21 retirements.
-The District of Columbia had the most new groups, four, but two groups in the state were retired.
-While healthcare led RRG formations in 2013, with seven new groups, the sector also saw nine retirements.
+- There were 238 risk retention groups (RRGs) at year-end, 2014 down from 250 a year earlier, according to the Risk Retention Reporter.
+There were seven new RRGs and 19 retirements.
+South Carolina had the most new groups, three, but two groups in the state were retired.
+Transportation saw five risk retention groups form in 2015, the most of any sector.

 - In July 2013 the New York City Metropolitan Authority sold the first catastrophe bond designed to protect against storm surges.
-A number of other public entities have raised funds through cat bonds, including the California Earthquake Authority and state property insurance plans in North Carolina, Massachusetts and Alabama.
+A number of other public entities have sought protection through cat bonds, including the California Earthquake Authority and state property insurance plans in North Carolina, Massachusetts and Alabama.

 CAPTIVES BY STATE, 2014-2015